Join Anna Maria’s

 Knead the dough for few minutes, until smooth, but avoid warming it too much.

 Using a fork, mix the ingredients together with the flour.
-Rapidly work the paste with your hands, to form a dough.
+Rapidly work the paste with your hands to form a dough.
 When the dough becomes consistent, transfer it to a floured work surface.

-In the center, add the sugar, butter, eggs, pinch of salt, grated lemon rind, milk, vanilla, and rum.
+In the center, add the sugar, butter, eggs, a pinch of salt, grated lemon rind, milk, vanilla, and rum.

 Make the dough smooth and very soft.
-When it is smooth and consistent, form it into a ball, place on a dish, cover, and keep refrigerated for about 1 hour.
+When it is smooth and consistent, form it into a ball, place it on a dish, cover, and keep refrigerated for about 1 hour.

 Divide the dough into 4 pieces.
 On a work surface generously sprinkled with flour, use a rolling pin to flatten the dough until it is very thin.